Skip to content

 > www.example.com

-If type is set to A, this asks for IPv4 records.
-If type is set to MX, this asks for mail records.
+If the query type is set to A, this asks for IPv4 records.
+If the query type is set to MX, this asks for mail exchanger records.

 NAME1 NAME2